 - Indoor Two Way Radio Use - UHF is the key.

-If you are in a bar, hotel, leisure complex for example.
+If you are in a bar, hotel, Leisure Centres for example.
 Having and using UHF radios indoor is the better choice.
 The UHF signal can penetrate walls, ceilings and floors a lot more effectively than VHF.